rivernews/djangorest-angularcli-eb/README.md

 - From now on, do your work, commit git, then do `eb deploy`

-### Connect to Postgres database on Amazon RDS from App or Heroku
+### Connect to database on Amazon RDS from GUI Client or Heroku

+Using Postgres database here.

 - Edit amazon RDS permission, follow instructions below or see [heroku doc](https://devcenter.heroku.com/articles/amazon-rds) or [here](https://stackoverflow.com/questions/47661151/connecting-to-rds-postgres-from-heroku)
   1. let RDS always require SSL